 - preserve a crime scene so that evidence is accurate and doesn't become contaminated

-- work closely with the police (including the Counter Terrorist Unit and the British Transport Police), forensic scientists and other organisations such as the National Crime Agency
+- work closely with the police - including the National Counter Terrorism Security Office (NaCTSO) and the British Transport Police, forensic scientists and other organisations such as the National Crime Agency

 - take a lead in finding evidence that may support a later criminal case